Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 - A wide range of structures within the scope of the task is flexibly and accurately used.
 - The majority of sentences are error-free, and punctuation is well managed.

-The question is :
+The question prompt is :

-My idea is :
+My Points are :

 ## Task 2
 Please provide me with a response to an IELTS Writing Task 2 question and ensure it meets the criteria for at least Band 8 according to IELTS standards.
 Note the response should be at least 250 words but no more than 280 words.